Healthcare Marketing Manual: A Comprehensive Guide to Digital Strategies, Trends and Ideas

 - Monitoring and reporting location-level problems

-Local listings management is important when it comes to local SEO (search engine optimization) because the search engines value this information from the perspective of their users.
+Local listings management for healthcare providers is important when it comes to local SEO (search engine optimization) because the search engines value this information from the perspective of their users.
 If Google users routinely find incomplete and inaccurate business listings, they might make Bing their default search engine instead.
 The information contained in your listings should also match and complement your on-site SEO – proper title tags for each of your pages, enticing and keyword-rich meta descriptions, strategic internal linking and proper H1-H2-H3 hierarchy for headlines and subheads.

 The quality of your presence on Google, Bing, Alexa, Yelp, Yellow Pages, etc. for local keywords will be determined by the quality of your local listings.